datashines/datashines.github.io/_posts/2018-05-13-Audio-Events-Detection.md

 ![]({{ site.baseurl }}/data/2018-05-13-Audio-Events-Detection/results.png)

 ## Conclusion
 CNNs are not so impactful for so reason.
 For this particular task, we saw NNs especially CNNs outperforming classical ML model(s).
-This, by the way, was also a part of my Masters Thesis ;)
+This project was a part of my Masters Thesis :)